Argentum Market Capitalization Hits $2,062.00 (ARG)

 - StrikeBitClub (SBC) traded flat against the dollar and now trades at $0.0009 or 0.00000013 BTC.

 Multiple Algorithms hashing algorithm.
-Its launch date was June 11th, 2011.
+Its genesis date was June 11th, 2011.
 Argentum’s total supply is 12,441,604 coins.
 Argentum’s official Twitter account is @Argentum_ARG.
+Argentum’s official message board is cryptocointalk.com/topic/50052-argentum-arg.
 The Reddit community for Argentum is /r/argentumproject and the currency’s Github account can be viewed here.
 The official website for Argentum is www.argentum.io.
-The official message board for Argentum is cryptocointalk.com/topic/50052-argentum-arg.

 Argentum Coin Trading

-Argentum can be bought or sold on these cryptocurrency exchanges: Cryptopia and CoinExchange.
-It is usually not possible to purchase alternative cryptocurrencies such as Argentum directly using U.S. dollars.
-Investors seeking to acquire Argentum should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Argentum using one of the exchanges listed above.
+Argentum can be bought or sold on the following cryptocurrency exchanges: CoinExchange and Cryptopia.
+It is usually not currently possible to buy alternative cryptocurrencies such as Argentum directly using U.S. dollars.
+Investors seeking to trade Argentum should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Argentum using one of the exchanges listed above.

 Receive News & Updates for Argentum Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Argentum and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.